-Content is delivered in a face to face classroom environment through Legal Studies/Certificate IV Crime and Justice classes or via course content provided by the trainer and assessor.
-This can be in the format of online reading and activities, whole day workshops and 3 (three) compulsory after school workshops with industry professionals.
+Content is delivered in a face-to-face classroom environment through Legal Studies/Certificate IV in Justice classes or via course content provided by the trainer and assessor.
+This can be in the format of online reading and activities, whole day workshops and three compulsory after school workshops with industry professionals.
 Technology required: access to the internet.

-The Certificate IV in Crime and Justice is recommended for students looking to gain employment or further study opportunities in justice and law related fields such as the police service, justice related occupations, corrective services, courts, legal offices, customs service, security industry and private investigations.
+The Certificate IV in Justice Studies is recommended for students looking to gain employment or further study opportunities in justice and law related fields such as the police service, justice related occupations, corrective services, courts, legal offices, customs service, security industry and private investigations.